Preparing for a Devils River Trip

 Planning Your Trip

-Permits Required: Starting February 1, a Devils River Access Permit (DRAP) will be required for all river trips which access TPWD-managed lands.
-The cost of a DRAP is $10.
+Permits required: A Devils River State Natural Area Access Permit (DRSNAAP) is required for all river trips which access Devils River State Natural Area units.
+The cost of a DRSNAAP is $10.
 Camping fees also apply at San Pedro Point - Del Norte, and 29 Mile Paddler Camp - Big Satan.
 These river campsites are open seven days a week for paddlers with advance permits to camp on their way downriver.
 Only one-night stays are allowed per party.
-Beginning January 14, contact the TPWD Customer Service Center at (512) 389-8901 to obtain a DRAP and camping permits, and to learn about commercial outfitters.
-Read an overview of the new Devils River Access Permit.
+Contact the TPWD Customer Service Center at (512) 389-8901 to obtain a DRSNAAP and camping permits, and to learn about commercial outfitters.
+Read an overview of the new Devils River State Natural Area Access Permit.
 An advance permit is also required to camp at Lake Amistad below the Weir Dam.
 Contact Amistad National Recreation Area at (830) 775-8779.

 - Distance: Baker's Crossing to Lake Amistad (47.7 miles)